 Where to Buy

-Really Right Stuff is an American company and fine folks to deal with directly from their own online store.
-However, B&H Photo also stocks all their products and likely offers cheaper shipping options for most people.
-I’m in Canada, and B&H will ship any of these items to me for free and also let me pre-pay all taxes and duties, whereas shipping directly from RRS has always been incredibly expensive.
-The same can be said for many other international destinations, and free shipping is available from B&H within the US as well.
+Really Right Stuff is an American company and fine folks to deal with directly from their own online store if you can.
+B&H Photo also stocks most of its products and may offer cheaper shipping options for people living outside the US.
+I’m in Canada, and B&H will ship any of these items to me for free and also let me pre-pay all taxes and duties.
+The same can be said for many other international destinations.

-Occasionally RRS will also have a small amount of inventory available on Amazon for those that prefer to shop with them.
-This seems to be a “greatest hits” collection of their most popular products, so it often has the main ball heads such as the BH-55, BH-40, and BH-30.
+Very occasionally, RRS will also have a small amount of inventory available on Amazon.
+This seems to be a “greatest hits” collection of their most popular products, such as the BH-55, BH-40, and BH-30.
+I stress again, though, Amazon availability is rare.

-If you decide to buy any RRS gear after reading this guide, I’m always grateful if you click the links on this page.
-I may make a small commission when you do this, which allows me to dedicate so much time and effort to creating useful resources such as this one.
+If you decide to buy any RRS gear after reading this guide, I’d be grateful if you click the links on this page.
+I may earn a small commission when you do this, which allows me to dedicate so much time and effort to creating useful resources like this one.
 Here are all the links for your convenience:

-- Really Right Stuff MH-02 Monopod Head – B&H Photo / Amazon / Adorama
+- RRS MH-02 Monopod Head – RRS / B&H Photo / Amazon / Adorama

-- Really Right Stuff PG-01 Compact Gimbal – B&H Photo / Adorama
+- RRS PG-01 Compact Gimbal – RRS / B&H Photo / Adorama

-- Really Right Stuff Universal TA-2U Leveling Base – B&H Photo
+- RRS Universal TA-2U Leveling Base – RRS / B&H Photo

-- Really Right Stuff Series 3 TA-3 Leveling Base – B&H Photo / Amazon / Adorama
+- RRS Series 3 TA-3 Leveling Base – RRS / B&H Photo / Amazon / Adorama

 Part 2: The RRS Tripod Guide